itead/Segnix/README.md

 ## To use SDK like an Arduino sketch(.ino)

-Create a new file named "led.ino" which contains the fellowing lines:
+Create a new file named "led.ino" which contains the following lines:

     #include <stdio.h>